OWP FIM

 Intro

 As one of the first methods of tying the National Water Model to a flood map, the once NFIE then CFIM > FIM2 > Cahaba (FIM3) > GMS (FIM4) codebase is the Office of Water Predictions default means of creating FIM libraries.
 This current iteration of the OWP HAND based FIM repo is written in Python, distributed as a docker’d environment, and is executed in AWS cloud services.
-This repo performs the steps needed to create a Hight Above Nearest Drainage (HAND) Relative Elevation model (REM) and Synthetic Rating Curve (SRC).
-As both a research and an operational toolchain, this repo furthermore serves as an accessible entry point to some of the more “modern” computational patterns and better practices, and can be deployed in a number of ways.
+This repo performs the steps needed to create a Height Above Nearest Drainage (HAND) Relative Elevation model (REM) and Synthetic Rating Curve (SRC).
+As both a research and an operational toolchain, this repo furthermore serves as an accessible entry point to some of the more “modern” computational patterns and better practices, a shining example of “open source” development, and can be deployed in a number of ways.

 While there are “smart defaults” for many of the runtime arguments, this tool is designed primarily for use at OWP and with the goal of generating outputs for the NWS at a continental scale.
 If you are not that use case, you may need to tweak the inputs intelligently and remember to update config\params_template.env to reflect the data you have available in your environment.

 Did that not make sense?
 That’s O.K!
-See below for more verbose instructions and relevent background.
+See below for more verbose instructions and relevant background.

 Tutorials